renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Sample-Flows/memory-chatbot.md

 ## Use Session ID with the memory chatbot flow

-`session_id` is a unique identifier in Langflow that stores conversation sessions between the AI and a user.
+`session_id` is a unique identifier in Aiexec that stores conversation sessions between the AI and a user.
 A `session_id` is created when a conversation is initiated, and then associated with all subsequent messages during that session.

 In the **Memory Chatbot** flow you created, the **Message history** component references past interactions by **Session ID**.
 You can demonstrate this by modifying the **Session ID** value to switch between conversation histories.